Congenital adrenal hyperplasia: Screening

 Currently, in the United States and over 40 other countries, every child born is screened for 21-hydroxylase CAH at birth.
 This test detects elevated levels of 17α-hydroxyprogesterone (17-OHP).
 Detecting high levels of 17-OHP enables early detection of CAH.
 Newborns detected early enough can be placed on medication and live relatively normal lives.

 The screening process, however, is characterized by a high false-positive rate.
-In one study, CAH screening had the lowest positive predictive value (111 true-positive cases among 20,647 abnormal screening results in a 2-year period, or 0.53%, compared with 6.36% for biotinidase deficiency, 1.84% for congenital hypo-thyroidism, 0.56% for classic galactosemia, and 2.9% for phenylketonuria).
+In one study, CAH screening had the lowest positive predictive value (111 true-positive cases among 20,647 abnormal screening results in a 2-year period, or 0.53%, compared with 6.36% for biotinidase deficiency, 1.84% for congenital hypo-thyroidism, 0.56% for classical galactosemia, and 2.9% for phenylketonuria).
 According to this estimate, 200 unaffected newborns required clinical and laboratory follow-up for every true case of CAH.

 In 2020, Wael AbdAlmageed from USC Information Sciences Institute and Mimi Kim from USC Keck School Of Medicine led a joint study in which they used deep learning technology to analyze the facial morphology and features of CAH patients compared to control.
 In this cross-sectional study of 102 patients with CAH and 144 control participants, deep learning methods achieved a mean area under the receiver operating characteristic curve of 92% for predicting CAH from facial images.
 Facial features distinguished patients with CAH from controls, and analyses of facial regions found that the nose and upper face were most contributory.
 The findings suggest that facial morphologic features, as analyzed by deep neural network techniques, can be used as a phenotypic biomarker to predict CAH.